Key takeaways:

 Your prescriber will likely keep an eye on your heart rate while you’re taking Qsymia.
 But let them know if you notice a fast heartbeat for long periods of time — especially when you’re resting.
 They may need to lower your Qsymia dosage.

-Topiramate, one of the medications in Qsymia, has been linked to an increased risk of suicidal thoughts.
+Topiramate, one of the medications in Qsymia, has been linked to an increased risk of suicidal thoughts or self harm.
 All anti-seizure medications require a warning about this side effect.
 It can happen as early as 1 week after starting Qsymia, but can also appear at any time during treatment.

 Let your healthcare team know right away if you or your child experience any changes in mood or behavior while taking Qsymia.